prakash023/Jpeg2Pdf_-_MERGE/README.md

-# Jpeg2Pdf_N_MERGE
+# Jpeg2Pdf_MERGE
-Convert jpeg files to pdf and merge
+Convert the jpeg files to pdf and merge it as one